paulscrugham/flask-api/README.md

 {"Error": "The MIME type of the request object is not accepted"}
 ```

-# PATCH /loads/:load_id (protected)
+# PATCH /boats/:boat_id (protected)

-Allows you to modify a Boat&#39;s attributes individually.
+Allows you to modify a Boat's attributes individually.
 Any valid Load IDs provided in the "loads" attribute will add that Load to the Boat.

 ## Request